Skip to content

 But a programmer cannot work that way.

-Perception is trained
+Cognition is trained

-Deny this and you slide into essentialism β€” things like "East Asians prefer high information density."
+Refusing to accept this leads straight into essentialism of the form "East Asians prefer high information density."
 That is wrong.
-An East Asian encountering a Yahoo page for the first time in the early 1990s would have found it dense and overwhelming.
-What feels natural today is the product of thirty years of cumulative exposure.
+An East Asian person encountering a Yahoo page for the first time in the early 1990s would have perceived it as information-dense.
+What feels natural today is the result of 30 years of accumulated exposure.

-Two Paths to a Trust Signal
+Two Pathways to Trust Signals

 How Refinement Became a Trust Signal in the West